Remco Evenepoel: 2025 — World and European time trial champion

 In August, following months of speculation, Evenepoel announced he was signing a contract with starting from the 2026 season.
 Evenepoel's existing team agreed to release him from contract a year early, reportedly in exchange for $5 million compensation.

 At the UCI Road World Championships in Kigali, Evenepoel won the elite time trial in a "dominant" performance, passing his rival Pogačar—who started two and a half minutes before—on the final climb over a distance of 40.6 km (25.23 mi).
 It was Evenepoel's third consecutive world title, joining Michael Rogers and Tony Martin as the only male cyclists to do so.

+Red Bull–Bora–Hansgrohe

+2026

+Evenepoel started the 2026 season, his first with Red Bull–BORA–hansgrohe with a hat-trick of victories at Challenge Mallorca, winning the Trofeo Ses Salines team time trial with his team, before taking two more back-to-back individual victories at Trofeo Serra Tramuntana and Trofeo Andratx-Pollença.
+Team sports director Patxi Vila praised Evenepoel for having integrated into the team seamlessly.

+During the 2026 Volta a la Comunitat Valenciana, between February 4 and February 8, Evenepoel finished first in the General Classification, his first stage race victory of the season, finishing 31 seconds up on his main rival, João Almeida.
+He won two stages during the race, stages 2 and 4.

+On April 5, Evenepoel contested the 2026 Tour of Flanders, for the first time in his career.
+In a highly contested race, Evenepoel finished in 3rd, behind only Tadej Pogacar and Mathieu Van der Poel, distancing rivals Wout Van Aert and Mads Pedersen to finish on the podium.

+On April 19, Evenepoel took his first classic win of the season at the 2026 Amstel Gold Race, finishing ahead of Mattias Skjelmose, the previous year's winner, in a sprint.

+A week later, on April 26, Evenepoel lined up for the 2026 Liège–Bastogne–Liège.
+After Pogacar attacked on Cote de La Redoute, only Paul Seixas was able to stay with, as Evenepoel was unable to follow.
+Pogacar proceeded to drop Seixas on la Roche-Aux-Faucons, with Evenepoel finishing 3rd from the sprint behind.

+At the 2026 Tour De France, Evenepoel won the mountain stage fifteen, and the individual time trial stage, stage sixteen, finishing second overall in the General Classification, his highest finish yet.
+Additionally, he finished in the Top 10 in 11 out of the Tour's 21 stages, and finished on the podium 5 times.

 Personal life

 Evenepoel is the son of former professional cyclist Patrick Evenepoel, best known for winning the Grand Prix de Wallonie in 1993.
-Since 2022, Evenepoel is married to Oumaïma Rayane, who he met in high school.

-Following Evenepoel's December 2024 injury, he stated on social media that he drew strength from his wife's Islamic faith, saying "[i]t’s something that helps me go through life and it's something very, very beautiful."
+In 2022, Evenepoel married Oumaïma Rayane, who he met in high school.
+Following Evenepoel's December 2024 injury, he stated on social media that he drew strength from his wife's Islamic faith, saying "It's something that helps me go through life and it's something very, very beautiful."

 Evenepoel is fluent in Dutch, French, and English.